...

 In Greece, it is most often served cold and straight-up as a digestive at the end of a meal.
 This is how we first experienced it, and we prefer it that way to this day.

-Where to purchase Mastiha
+Where to Purchase Mastiha

 Mastiha, Mastiha: A Unique Herbal Spirit from Greece